Scottish Cup: Cup "shocks"

 Some clubs have become renowned for eliminating higher ranked clubs from the tournament despite being underdogs.
 Division Two club East Fife won the tournament in 1938 by defeating Division One club Kilmarnock, the first team from outside the top-tier of league football to win the trophy.
 East Fife had previously reached the final in 1927 after eliminating three higher ranked clubs in the preceding rounds.
-Hibernian became the second second-tier side to win the cup as they defeated Rangers, who were also then in the second tier, in the 2016 final.
+Hibernian became the second tier-two side to win the cup as they defeated Rangers, who were also then in the second tier, in the 2016 final.
 Only one other club from outside the top-tier of league football has won the competition; non-league Queen's Park defeated Celtic in the 1893 final.
-Several other clubs have reached the final whilst competing outside the top-tier of league football, but were defeated in the final.
-These include Dumbarton, Kilmarnock, Airdrieonians, Falkirk (twice), Gretna, Queen of the South, Ross County and Hearts.
+Several other clubs have reached the final whilst competing outside the top tier of league football, but were defeated: Dumbarton, Kilmarnock, Airdrieonians, Falkirk (twice), Gretna, Queen of the South, Ross County, Heart of Midlothian and Inverness Caledonian Thistle.

-In the rounds before the final some notable shocks have occurred.
+In the rounds before the final, some notable shocks have occurred.
 In 1959, Dundee were eliminated by Highland League club Fraserburgh despite having Scotland internationals in their squad.
 A season later, Eyemouth United reached the quarter-finals after defeating two higher league clubs.
 In 1967, Berwick Rangers eliminated defending champions Rangers in the first round.

 Celtic's shock defeat by First Division club Inverness Caledonian Thistle in 2000 led to the famous newspaper headline "Super Caley go ballistic, Celtic are atrocious".
-In the 2020–21 competition Highland League club Brora Rangers knocked out Championship leaders Heart of Midlothian, who had been runners-up in each of the two previous seasons.
+In the 2020–21 competition, Highland League club Brora Rangers knocked out Championship leaders Heart of Midlothian, who had been runners-up in each of the two previous seasons.
 Cup holders St Johnstone were knocked out by League Two (fourth tier) club Kelty Hearts in 2021–22.

 Drumchapel United of the West of Scotland First Division, a seventh tier league in the Scottish pyramid, defeated League One side (third tier) Edinburgh in the 2022–23 edition.
 This was the biggest statistical cup shock in the history of the competition, with 62 places separating the teams in the leagues at the time.
-Later in that season West of Scotland Premier Division (sixth tier) side Darvel knocked out Premiership club Aberdeen, with 56 places separating the two teams.
+Later in that season, West of Scotland Premier Division (sixth tier) side Darvel knocked out Premiership club Aberdeen, with 56 places separating the two teams.

+In 2025, Rangers were eliminated in the Fifth round by mid-table second tier Queen's Park after a 1–0 defeat at Ibrox Stadium.
+It was the first time in Rangers' history that they lost a home tie to a lower division team, as well as the first time since 1967 that they had been eliminated by a lower division rival.
+Queen's Park had not defeated their historic Glasgow rivals in any competition since 1948, and had not won a Scottish Cup meeting since 1882.

-Other results regarded as shocks include Stenhousemuir's win against Aberdeen in 1995 and Albion Rovers' defeat of Motherwell in 2013.
+Other results regarded as shocks include Stenhousemuir's win against Aberdeen in 1995, and Albion Rovers' defeat of Motherwell in 2013.